Histwo/Histwo.github.io/R.md

 ## The Seals

 ### The First Seal: The White Horse (Conquest)
 - **Fulfillment:** The first seal was opened in **November 2020** after **Donald J. Trump** lost his re-election campaign.
-His expressed unwillingness to transfer power peacefully, combined with the **January 6 riots**, led to discussions about returning to power and establishing an authoritarian regime with the assistance of political elites and agencies like the **CIA**.
+Trump's expressed unwillingness to transfer power peacefully, combined with the **January 6 riots**, led to discussions about returning to power and establishing an authoritarian regime with the assistance of political elites and agencies like the **CIA**.

 ### The Second Seal: The Red Horse (War)
 - **Fulfillment:** The second seal was opened on April 2, 2023, marking the escalation of The American Genocide (TAG) into a war-like operation.
 This phase saw the systematic persecution of Christians, with violent, coordinated attacks designed to instill fear and eliminate opposition.